racket/rhombus/shrubbery/0000-shrubbery.md

 line (followed by whitespace and coments) is treated the same as whitespace.

-Lines contianing only whitespace and comments do not count as “the next line” even for `\` continuations, so any number of whitespace of comment lines in the next can appear between `\` and the line that it continues.
+Lines contianing only whitespace and (non-term) comments do not count as “the next line” even for `\` continuations, so any number of whitespace and comment lines can appear between `\` and the line that it continues.

 ```